-Considering the applicability of IFRIC 12 to the Company, management believes that the requirements for state regulation have not been met as the title will never be transferred to the government nor can the government control the operator's practical ability to sell or pledge the infrastructure and the government is not controlling the construction process.
-Therefore, the Company's system is classified as property, plant and equipment and is not treated as infrastructure used in public-to-private service concession arrangements.
+In relation to the applicability of IFRIC 12 to the Company, management believes that the criteria of government regulation have not been met, the assets will never be transferred to the government, the government cannot control the practical ability of the operator to sell or stop the infrastructure and the government has no ability to control the construction process.
+Therefore, the Company's transmission system is classified as land, buildings and equipment and is not considered infrastructure used in connection with a public-private service concession agreement.